 Government and Opposition—people and roles

-The Prime Minister is the head of the Government.
+The Prime Minister is the head of the government.
 He or she achieves this position by being the elected leader of the party in government (in the case of a coalition government, the major party).
-The Prime Minister comes into the Chamber every question time, and to make important statements of government policy, and move major motions on behalf of the Government.
-The Prime Minister also takes the lead on behalf of the House on non-political matters, for example, motions expressing thanks for volunteer services provided during a natural disaster or recognising nationally significant events such as the 50th anniversary of the ANZUS treaty.
+The Prime Minister comes into the Chamber every Question Time, and to make important statements of government policy, and move major motions on behalf of the government.
+The Prime Minister also takes the lead on behalf of the House on non-political matters, for example, motions expressing thanks for volunteer services provided during a natural disaster or recognising nationally significant events such as the 50th anniversary of the Yirrkala bark petitions.

-presided over by the Prime Minister, is the Government’s pre-eminent policy-making body.
+Ministers are selected by the Prime Minister who also allocates portfolios.
+The Cabinet, consisting of senior Ministers presided over by the Prime Minister, is the government’s pre-eminent policy-making body.
 Major policy and legislative proposals are decided by the Cabinet.
 However, as far as the proceedings of the House are concerned, no differentiation is made between Cabinet Ministers and other Ministers.